Hyundai Motor Manufacturing Indonesia

-PT Hyundai Motor Manufacturing Indonesia (HMMI) is an automobile manufacturing plant located in Cikarang, Bekasi Regency, Indonesia.
+PT Hyundai Motor Manufacturing Indonesia (HMMI) is an automobile manufacturing plant located in Cikarang, Bekasi Regency, West Java, Indonesia.
 The plant and a separate sales company, PT Hyundai Motors Indonesia (HMID) are wholly owned subsidiaries of Hyundai Motor Company.

-It replaced the role of Hyundai Indonesia Motor (renamed to Handal Indonesia Motor since November 2020), a locally-owned company which held rights to assemble Hyundai cars in Indonesia since 1996, while HMID replaced the role of Hyundai Mobil Indonesia (HMI), the locally owned distributor of Hyundai cars in Indonesia from 1999 to 2021.
+HMMI replaced the role of the locally owned Hyundai Indonesia Motor (renamed to Handal Indonesia Motor since November 2020), which held rights to assemble Hyundai cars in Indonesia since 1996, while HMID replaced the role of Hyundai Mobil Indonesia (HMI), the locally owned distributor of Hyundai cars in Indonesia from 1999 to 2021.